-There are many lots of events and programs for those who are experiencing or have experienced childhood cancer hosted by external foundations and partners.
+There are lots of events and programs for families affected by childhood cancer, hosted by external foundations and partners.
 Check out these events, programs, conferences and gatherings.

 Articles of Interest

-Read research papers compiled on the topic of childhood cancer.
+Browser our treasure trove of research papers on childhood cancer.

-These other organizations are wonderful resources for families dealing with cancer.
+These other organizations and projects are wonderful resources for families.

 Ac2orn is committed to advocating for Canadian researchers and clinicians as they implement the dream of curing pediatric cancer through translational research and effective treatments.

-The Alberta Children’s Hospital is used by patients from birth to age 18 from southern Alberta, southeastern British Columbia and southwestern Saskatchewan as multi-disciplinary teams work together to promote healing through family-centred care.
+The Alberta Children’s Hospital is used by patients from birth to age 18 from southern Alberta, southeastern British Columbia and southwestern Saskatchewan as multi-disciplinary teams work together to promote healing through family-centered care.